UBC-Snowbots/Snowflake/README.md

 Therefore to correctly manually install dependent packages using rosinstall, run `rosinstall INSTALL_PATH PRE-EXISTING_ROS_DIR CUSTOM_ROSINSTALL_FILE` i.e on most systems, it will be `rosinstall /usr/share/ros /opt/ros/kinetic .rosinstall`

-Rosinstall should be run after all steps from installation and setup has been completed.
+Rostinstall is addressed and run in `install_dependencies.sh`, should there be any need to run manual, rosinstall should be run after all steps from installation and setup has been completed.

 ## New Members